lucmsilva651/bio.eleu.me/README.md

 I don't know.
 This is just a thing to say and show some things I do and etc.

 You can find me at various places here on the internet, but if you really want to talk with me: do not spam on my DM's or say dumb things for me.
 You don't wanna the same thing for you, ya?
+## Donate and help
+If you also are a Brazilian and you want to help, leave a tip on my Pix:

+**lucmsilva651@gmail.com**